 Critical illness insurance policies have a 30-day survival period after diagnosis.
 As a living benefit policy, the critical illness insurance benefit will not payout if the insured passes away before surpassing the 30-day survival period.

 Can I convert my CI policy into long-term care insurance?

 Some policies allow you to convert your coverage to long-term care insurance between the ages of 60 and 65 without requiring additional medical tests.

 Talk with an Insurance Advisor

 Most articles you would read online about critical illness insurance are general and are for information only.
-The best way to plan a critical illness insurance policy is to talk with an insurance advisor (like us) who can help you design a well-thought-out critical illness insurance policy that provides you with a long-term (or short-term) coverage that’s specific to your needs, financial situation and future goals.
+The best way to plan a critical illness insurance policy is to talk with a licensed insurance advisor who can help you design a well-thought-out critical illness insurance policy that provides you with long-term (or short-term) coverage that’s specific to your needs, financial situation, and future goals.

 Feel free to book your appointment with us at your convenience by choosing a date and time below that’s most convenient to you and we will assign a SmartWealth advisor to accommodate you at your chosen date and time.